grafana/pyroscope/docs/sources/configure-server/configure-object-storage-backend.md

 ## Swift (OpenStack Object Storage)

-To use a Swift (OpenStack Object Storage) bucket for long term storage, you can find Grafana Phlare's configuration parameters [in the reference config][swift_ref].
+To use a Swift (OpenStack Object Storage) bucket for long term storage, you can find Pyroscope's configuration parameters [in the reference config][swift_ref].

 [swift_ref]: {{< relref "./reference-configuration-parameters/#swift_storage_backend" >}}